TOnurhan/GerstnerWaveHDRP/README.md

 ![gif](/Images/ProjectGif.gif)

-From this project I have learned how to:
+From this project I learned how to:

 - Create shader graphs and use them.
 - Implement Gerstner Wave function.